I’m Dani Spies. I’m a Mom of two yummy kids, a Holistic Health & Weight Loss Coach and the founder and host of Clean &

-I’m on a mission to help you eat better, while creating a healthy relationship with your food and body, so you can reach your health, fitness, and weight loss goals and feel ah-mazing!
+My intention is to help you enjoy nutritious foods while also exploring how to create a healthy relationship with your food and your body so you can reach your health, fitness, and weight loss goals and feel ah-mazing.

 I’ll teach you how to make simple, nutritious eating doable (and delicious) and I’ll help you understand a more ‘whole-istic’ approach to nutrition and health (hint: restriction and deprivation is NOT healthy!).
 I promise, eating well does not require and all-or-nothing approach.

 Why do I do what I do?